ankitkumar04100/Heartvest/README.md

 8. *Secure Payment Concept (Optional Future Feature)*
    - Planned integration with Razorpay / Stripe for relationship “investment” tracking.

+9. *Reward Multiplier System
+   -Couples can multiply their relationship “investment” by achieving milestones.
+   -Incentivizes long-term commitment, consistency, and shared growth.
+   -Couples can also choose investment plans where their points or “relationship investments” get 2x value or bonus rewards after certain periods.
 ---

 ## *Why Heartvest Is Unique*